 He is best known as a former editor of The Scotsman, he also worked on BBC Radio 4’s Today programme for which he produced, edited and reported from the UK and abroad.
 He has won two Sony Radio Academy Awards for news broadcasting and has written for a number of publications including the New Statesman, The New Republic, The Times and many more.
-As well as this he is a frequent contributor to programmes on LBC Radio, Talk sport and BBC Radio.
+As well as this he is a frequent contributor to programmes on LBC Radio, Talk Sport and BBC Radio.

 LYDIA SOPHIE GREENWAY

 Lydia is an English cricketer.
 She has appeared for England in seven Tests and 32 ODI’s.
-She was a member of the team which retained the Ashes on tour in Australia 2008 and won the World Cup and World Twenty/20 Championship on 2009.
-In addition to this she is one of the best outfielders in the women’s game, and has been named both Player of the Match and Player of the series.
+She was a member of the team which retained the Ashes on tour in Australia 2008 and won the World Cup and World Twenty/20 Championship in 2009.
+In addition to this she is one of the best outfielders in the women’s game, and has been named both Player of the Match and Player of the Series.
 For the year of 2010 she was named Woman Cricketer of the year and scored her maiden one day international century; an unbeaten 125 against South Africa at Potchefstroom in October 2011.

 Robert is the director of Talent Acquisition EMEA at Hilton Worldwide.
 He is responsible for the development and execution of a strategic framework designed to attract and secure the best talent to the organisation both in existing and emerging markets.
 Robert is also one of the global leads on the cross functional Hilton Worldwide Youth Engagement Strategy.
-Before joining Hilton Worldwide, Robert spent over 17 years in various senior Recruitment and Resourcing management positions leading multi geography teams for a number of International organisations within the Banking, IT, Telecoms’ and Engineering sectors.
+Before joining Hilton Worldwide, Robert spent over 17 years in various senior recruitment and resourcing management positions leading multi geography teams for a number of International organisations within the Banking, IT, Telecoms’ and Engineering sectors.

 Benjamin is a Royal Air Force Combat Pilot.
-He worked as military assistant to the UK vice Chief of Defence staff.
+He worked as Military Assistant to the UK Vice Chief of Defence Staff.
 As well as being a United Nations Military Observer he attended Central Flying School instructor training.
 Ben has been involved in Close Air Support (CAS), preparation for which is difficult as each event presents its own challenges.
 His experience and knowledge in the field paid off with the smoothness of Operation Moshtarak where he aided in providing CAS for foot patrols.